dmalcaba/EntityFrameworkCoreQuery/README.md

 # EntityFrameworkCoreQuery

 This is a collection of queries used in a lot of common scenarios.
 A good reference when you are starting out with Entity Framework.

-This uses .NETCore 3.1 / EntityFrameworkCore 3.1 - SqlServer provider
+This uses .NET 5.0 / EntityFrameworkCore 5.0 - SqlServer provider

 ## Setup